The Most Influential and Successful People We've Lost This Year

 16. Mary Tyler Moore

-Here are some of the people, products and brands we’ve lost this year.
+To recognize, remember and celebrate their impact, here are some of the people we’ve lost this year.

 Eighty-four-year-old Stanley Weston, entrepreneur and inventor of the G.I.
 Joe toy, passed away on May 1.